MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </details>

 <ol>
-<li>First, we potentially need to install tidyverse, lubirdate, and ggplot. <em> It's likely you already have them, and if you took the Coursera Google Data Analytics course and followed their instructions word for word, you installed tidyverse like 15 times 🤣. </em> </li>
+<li> We potentially need to install tidyverse, lubirdate, and ggplot. <em> It's likely you already have them, and if you took the Coursera Google Data Analytics course and followed their instructions word for word, you installed tidyverse like 15 times 🤣. </em> </li>
 <details>
   <summary><strong>Install Packages</strong></summary>